-A still point ends each phase of a healing process.
+A still point ends each phase of both the healing and cultivation processes.
 No further expression of past experience is needed, and so none arises.

-When there are no more layers of self to move through, impulses after still points arise from love, compassion, and service, and tend to be joyful, non-anxious, relational, and without personal agenda.
+When there are few layers of constricted self to move through, impulses after still points arise from love, compassion, and service, and tend to be joyful, non-anxious, relational, and without personal agenda.

-Contentment, wakefulness, and non-urgency are characteristic experiences of those who have passed through many still points.
+Contentment, wakefulness, and kindness are characteristic experiences of those who have passed through many still points.

 The path of awareness of impulse, moving through healing, still point, and into creation manifests at each layer of the self as well as describing the larger arcs of practice and life.

-As the end of impulse is experienced fully, the discipline of Authentic Movement is revealed as inseparable from ordinary life, and formal practice is optional and celebratory.
+As the end of impulse is experienced fully, discipline is revealed as inseparable from ordinary life, and formal practice is optional and celebratory.